TARGENE/TMLE.jl/docs/src/user_guide/estimation.md

 )
 ```

 Once a statistical estimand has been defined, we can proceed with estimation.
-At the moment, we provide 3 main types of estimators:
+There are two semi-parametric efficient estimators in TMLE.jl:

-- Targeted Maximum Likelihood Estimator (`TMLEE`)
+- The Targeted Maximum-Likelihood Estimator (`TMLEE`)
-- One-Step Estimator (`OSE`)
+- The One-Step Estimator (`OSE`)

-- Naive Plugin Estimator (`NAIVE`)
+While they have similar asymptotic properties, their finite sample performance may be different.
+They also have a very distinguishing feature, the TMLE is a plugin estimator, which means it respects the natural bounds of the estimand of interest.
+In contrast, the OSE may in theory report values outside these bounds.
+In practice, this is not often the case and the estimand of interest may not impose any restriction on its domain.

 Drawing from the example dataset and `SCM` from the Walk Through section, we can estimate the ATE for `T₁`.
 Let's use TMLE: